EastEriq/LAST_QHYccd/README.md

 # LAST_QHYccd

-LAST hardware driver for QHY cameras
+LAST hardware driver for QHY cameras.

+One needs to install the QHY SDK first.
+See the ramblings in [the dedicated file](InstallingQHYsdk.md).

 See the project where all this started from: [QHYccd-Matlab](https://github.com/EastEriq/QHYccd-matlab).